sator-imaging/Twitch-YTLikeTheaterMode/README.md

 ## Bookmarklet
 How to install:
-# Add bookmark
+1. Add website (something you like) as bookmark.
+2. Open bookmark editor dialog for it.
+3. Rename bookmark. ex.
+Theater Mode.
-# Enter the following node as "URL" in bookmark edit dialog.
+4. Enter the following code as "URL" in bookmark editor dialog.

 ```javascript
 javascript: {